Research Data Security

 - Manage access and curation of certain Duke licensed data sets.

-- Provide audit support and liaison work with the data providing agencies.
+- Provide audit support and liaison work with the data providing agencies or organizations.

 How do I begin?